Eitantan/IridiumLang/README.md

 # Syntax (unfinished)

-note: every statement must end with a period

 ## Startup
 Make sure you have Iridium installed or NodeJS, and then, when it prompts you to do a command:
 ```>>> ```